diegogruber/treasure-chest/README.md

         └── prefix-postnumber-title.md
 ```

-Facebook posts file names are prefixed with `fb` and `fb-album`, while Instagram posts are prefixed with `insta`.
+File names for Facebook posts are prefixed with `fb` and `fb-album`, while Instagram posts are prefixed with `insta`.
 Post numbers are assigned in order in which they are imported.

 `treasurechest` will try to guess sensible values for the title, date, featured image, and tags of each post.
 These values are included in the header of each post.
 Two additional fields are also included in the header:
 - `author` is obtained from the configuration file
 - `categories` are created based on the type of import.
-Facebook posts and albums will be saved under the category *[Author]'s Facebook posts* and *[Author]'s Facebook album*, respectively.
-Instagram posts will be saved under the category *[Author]'s Instagram posts*.
+Facebook posts and albums will be saved under the category *[Author]'s Facebook post* and *[Author]'s Facebook album*, respectively.
+Instagram posts will be saved under the category *[Author]'s Instagram post*.

 You may remove any files corresponding to posts that you feel are irrelevant.
-You can also update them and modify them in any way you want. *The treasure is in your hands now!*
+You can also update and modify them in any way you want.
+You even create new posts in your blog using the same file structure.
+If your server is running, you can observe the changes in real time on your browser. *The treasure is in your hands now!*